k2view-academy/K2View-Academy/articles/AI_fusion/01_overview.md

 This need presents several critical data challenges for enterprises:

-- **Data Fragmentation**: Enterprise data resides across dozens of disparate systems (CRM, billing, ERP, support platforms), making it difficult to deliver complete, unified information to AI applications
+- **Data Fragmentation** — enterprise data resides across dozens of disparate systems (CRM, billing, ERP, support platforms), making it difficult to deliver complete, unified information to AI applications.
-- **Real-Time Requirements**: AI applications require quick access to current data to support conversational experiences and ensure accurate responses
+- **Real-Time Requirements** — AI applications require quick access to current data to support conversational experiences and ensure accurate responses.
-- **Security & Privacy**: Strict access controls and data sanitization are essential - LLMs should only access data relevant to the current user and specific business context, and with appropriate scrubbing or masking of sensitive content.
+- **Security & Privacy** — strict access controls and data sanitization are essential; LLMs should only access data relevant to the current user and specific business context, and with appropriate scrubbing or masking of sensitive content.
-- **Scale & Performance**: Supporting thousands of simultaneous AI interactions while maintaining high-speed responses across enterprise-scale data volumes
+- **Scale & Performance** — supporting thousands of simultaneous AI interactions while maintaining high-speed responses across enterprise-scale data volumes.
-- **Data Quality & Reliability**: Ensuring AI responses are grounded in complete, current, and accurate information to prevent hallucinations and maintain user trust
+- **Data Quality & Reliability** — ensuring AI responses are grounded in complete, current, and accurate information to prevent hallucinations and maintain user trust.